ast-grep/ast-grep.github.io/website/guide/quick-start.md

    obj.val()
 ```

-Exact matching based on the AST is cool, but we can go further with **meta variables** which allow for more flexibility.
+Exact AST matching is already powerful, but we can go further with **metavariables** for more flexibility.
-We can use **meta variable** to match any single AST node.
-Meta variables begin with the `$` sign and use upper case letters, e.g. `$METAVAR`.
+Use a **metavariable** to match any single AST node.
+Metavariables begin with `$` and are typically uppercase (e.g., `$PROP`).
-Think it as REGEX dot `.`, except it is not textual.
+Think of it like the regex dot `.`, except it matches syntax nodes, not text.

 We can use the following pattern to find all property checking code.